gobber/sklearn-export/readme.md

 clf = MLPRegressor()
 clf.fit(Xz, y)

-# Save model and scaler using sklearn_export
+# Save a model and a scaler using sklearn_export
 export = Export([scaler, clf])
 result = export.to_json()
 ```
  The result is a Json file that contains information about a Model and a Scaler.
-The file can be loaded in any programing language.
+The file can be loaded in any programing language that supports JSON files.

 ### Extra options